sandro-elsweijer/padme-am-website/README.md

 ### Metadata

-The required meta data for t8code release announcements are:
+The required meta data for PADME-AM announcements are:
 ```
 Title: Release 3.0.0
 Date: 2019-01-01 00:00